Vipassana Vs Samatha Meditation

 Vipassana in the West: Modern Mindfulness

-Group of people sitting in meditation
+A group of people sitting in a class meditating

 Western mindfulness is very much limited to the therapeutic outcomes of the practice with no real possibility of engaging with its true potential.